How to Make Pins

 Tiny Clothespins – I used colored pins, but they come in natural and white also

-Step-by-Step Tutorial
+Step-by-Step Tutorial:

 Step 3: Hot Glue Pin Backing.
-This is messy, but makes the pins and clips sturdy and waterproof.
+This is messy but makes the pins and clips sturdy and waterproof.
 Place parchment paper on a flat surface.
 DO NOT USE WAX PAPER!
 It will melt.
 You could use a silicone mat also.
 Do 1 image at a time!!
 Trust me.
-Squirt a blog of glue on the parchment.
+Squirt a blob of glue on the parchment.
 TIP: I punched a circle from an index card the same size as my pin.
 I placed that under the parchment paper to use as a guide for how much hot glue to use.
 You can see in the photo below the amount of glue I used compared to the circle size.

 Step 4: Press Image Into Glue.
 Immediately press the back of your image into the puddle of glue.
 Press it in until the glue spreads outside the circle shape, but not hard enough that it flows over the edge to the front of your image.
 I am using a Mod Podge Silicone Finger Protector.
 I love these.
 No more burnt fingers!
 YAY!